Medford High School (Massachusetts): Clubs and publications

 Medford High School offers a number of clubs including the Book Club, the National Honor Society, and the MHS Band.
 The school's yearbook is assembled by its members and Mustang News recently transitioned from an offline newspaper to an all online format.

 Robotics Team

-Medford High School's underwater robotics team is one of its most successful extra circular activities.
-The robotics team, named Sunk Robotics has won the New England MATE ROV Regional two years consecutively.
+Medford High School's extracurricular underwater robotics team, named Sunk Robotics, has won the New England MATE ROV Regional three years consecutively.

 Weekend school

 The Japanese Language School of Boston (ボストン日本語学校 Bosuton Nihongo Gakkō), a weekend supplementary Japanese school, holds its classes at Medford High, and the school offices are in Arlington.
 It was established on June 7, 1975.
 The classes were originally held in the NEC Systems Laboratory but they began to be held at their current location after four months.